"Well, you did ask."

 Why a Flipbook?
-Because I find it easier to read and dip in/out of than a slab of boring text.
+Because I find it easier to read and dip in/out of than a slab of boring text on a web page.

-- you are more capable than you probably think
+You are more capable than you think you are.

-- your ideas are as valid as anyone else's
+Your ideas are just as valid as anyone else’s.

-- everyone who reads or sees your work will have an opinion.
+Everyone who reads or sees your work will have an opinion.
 Live with it.
-And lastly,

-- love the process, love the experience, love the product and love yourself for your achievements.
+Love the process, love the experience, love the product and above all, love yourself for your achievements.

 Latest News